Oluwatoni/Oluwatoni.github.io/_posts/2025-05-18-surviving-omscs.md

 - Pace yourself
   - If you have a limited amount of time to work on school work limit yourself to one course a term.
 If you have more bandwidth, I would recommend pairing two courses with different kinds of deliverables.
 I would avoid working on two courses with software as deliverables.
 If you write code in your day job it can get overwhelming coming to write even more code.
 - Don't skip difficult courses
   - Don't let scary reviews on [OMS Reviews](https://www.omscentral.com/) dissuade you from taking more challenging courses.
-They can often be very rewarding, both [CV](https://omscs.gatech.edu/cs-6476-computer-vision) and [ML](https://omscs.gatech.edu/cs-7641-machine-learning) were critical in forming a foundational knowledge that use regularly at work.
+They can often be very rewarding, both [CV](https://omscs.gatech.edu/cs-6476-computer-vision) and [ML](https://omscs.gatech.edu/cs-7641-machine-learning) were critical in forming foundational knowledge that I use regularly at work.
 Courses like [DL](https://omscs.gatech.edu/cs-7643-deep-learning) helped me get more comfortable reading academic papers.
 I would have missed out on these learnings if I skipped these courses or substituted them.
 - Make Flashcards
   - These were the best study tools for me, I would build out the flashcard decks using [Anki](https://apps.ankiweb.net/) and review them ahead of quizzes and exams.
 I tried to write the questions for these in tricky/complicated ways to ensure that the concepts stuck.
 This was because I found some course would deliberately ask questions in more complicated ways to ensure that the concepts were understood, I'm looking at you [Intro to Graduate Algorithms](https://omscs.gatech.edu/cs-6515-intro-graduate-algorithms).
   - The flashcards also doubled as great interview prep material!